sandeepdas131999/AWS-Config-Rules/README.md

 APPLICABLE_RESOURCES = ["AWS::IAM::User"]

-# Calculates the number of days of the given date and the current difference
+#Calculate the number of days between the given date and the current difference
 def calculate_age(date):
     now = datetime.datetime.utcnow().date()
     then = date.date()